In this short guide, we look at how Hemp rates in terms of sustainability and eco friendliness according to different measures.

 The Yield Of Hemp Crops

-Yield is an important measure of efficiency – which is important to measure if you want to be sustainable with resources, inputs and the whole growing and production process.
+Yield is an important measure of the efficient use of resources – which is important to measure if you want to be sustainable with resources, inputs and the whole growing and production process.

 This means you can grow more hemp, or you can diversify to other crops with your left over land